Archery: Origins and ancient archery

-Based on indirect evidence, the bow also seems to have appeared or reappeared later in Eurasia, near the transition from the Upper Paleolithic to the Mesolithic.
-The earliest definite remains of bow and arrow from Europe are possible fragments from Germany found at Mannheim-Vogelstang dated 17,500 to 18,000 years ago, and at Stellmoor dated 11,000 years ago.
+However, the earliest remains of complete bows and arrows are found in Northern Europe.
+These include the evidence found at Mannheim-Vogelstang, in modern-day Germany, dated 17,500 to 18,000 years ago, and also at Stellmoor dated 11,000 years ago.

 Azilian points found in Grotte du Bichon, Switzerland, alongside the remains of both a bear and a hunter, with flint fragments found in the bear's third vertebra, suggest the use of arrows at 13,500 years ago.

 Other signs of its use in Europe come from the Stellmoor in the Ahrensburg valley north of Hamburg, Germany and dates from the late Paleolithic, about 10,000–9000 BC.
 The arrows were made of pine and consisted of a main shaft and a 15–20 cm fore shaft with a flint point.
 There are no definite earlier bows; previous pointed shafts are known, but may have been launched by spear-throwers rather than bows.
 The oldest bows known so far comes from the Holmegård swamp in Denmark.
 At the site of Nataruk in Turkana County, Kenya, obsidian bladelets found embedded in a skull and within the thoracic cavity of another skeleton, suggest the use of stone-tipped arrows as weapons about 10,000 years ago.

-Bows eventually replaced the spear-thrower as the predominant means for launching shafted projectiles, on every continent except Australasia, though spear-throwers persisted alongside the bow in parts of the Americas, notably Mexico and among the Inuit.
+Bows eventually replaced the spear-thrower as the predominant means for launching shafted projectiles, on every continent except Australasia, though spear-throwers persisted alongside the bow in parts of the Americas, including Mexico and among the Inuit.

 Bows and arrows have been present in Egyptian and neighbouring Nubian culture since its respective predynastic and Pre-Kerma origins.
 In the Levant, artifacts that could be arrow-shaft straighteners are known from the Natufian culture, (c.
 10,800–8,300 BC) onwards.
-The Khiamian and PPN A shouldered Khiam-points may well be arrowheads.

-Classical civilizations, notably the Assyrians, Greeks, Armenians, Persians, Parthians, Romans, Indians, Koreans, Chinese, and Japanese fielded large numbers of archers in their armies.
+Classical civilizations, notably the Babylonians, Assyrians, Greeks, Armenians, Persians, Parthians, Romans, Indians, Koreans, Chinese, and Japanese fielded large numbers of archers in their armies.
 Akkadians were the first to use composite bows in war according to the victory stele of Naram-Sin of Akkad.
 Egyptians referred to Nubia as "Ta-Seti," or "The Land of the Bow," since the Nubians were known to be expert archers, and by the 16th Century BC Egyptians were using the composite bow in warfare.
 The Bronze Age Aegean Cultures were able to deploy a number of state-owned specialized bow makers for warfare and hunting purposes already from the 15th century BC.
 The Welsh longbow proved its worth for the first time in Continental warfare at the Battle of Crécy.
 In the Americas archery was widespread at European contact.

 Archery was highly developed in Asia.
-The Sanskrit term for archery, dhanurveda, came to refer to martial arts in general.
+The composite bow was likely invented in central Asia, with the Scythians being the likely inventors of the first composite bows.
+The Sanskrit term for archery, dhanurvidya, came to refer to martial arts in general.
 In East Asia, Goguryeo, one of the Three Kingdoms of Korea was well known for its regiments of exceptionally skilled archers.